-Local artists and intellectuals gather at the Bar Jardin in Juchitan to enjoy dishes like this one.
+Local artists and intellectuals gather at the Bar Jardin in Juchitan to enjoy chef Odilia Roman’s cooking.
+This is one dish that sometimes appears on the restaurant’s constantly changing menu.

 - 5 dried guajillo chiles